Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Joint Mobilisation

-Gently moves joints within their natural range to promote smoother movement.
+Joint mobilisation is a gentle technique that focuses on moving joints within their natural range of motion to promote smoother and more efficient movement.

 Osteoarticular Technique